Weapon Systems Cybersecurity: Guidance Would Help DOD Programs Better Communicate Requirements to Contractors

 The Secretary of the Navy should take steps to ensure the Marine Corps develops guidance for acquisition programs on how to incorporate tailored weapon systems cybersecurity requirements, acceptance criteria, and verification processes into contracts.
 (Recommendation 3)

 The Navy partially concurred with our recommendation, stating that a separate recommendation to the Marine Corps was unnecessary given that the Navy and Marine Corps operate under a single acquisition construct.
 We determined that separate recommendations to each component were appropriate because each maintains independent policies and guidance relevant to weapon systems cybersecurity.
 In April 2022, the Navy issued an updated instruction governing the Department's program acquisition and sustainment policies and procedures.
 The instruction includes a new enclosure on cybersecurity requirements, which reinforces the importance of cybersecurity as a design and systems engineering consideration throughout the program lifecycle.
-However, the instruction does not address contracting for cybersecurity requirements.
-In February 2023, Navy officials stated that they were developing a new instruction on technology and program protection management, which will include more specific language related to contracting for cybersecurity requirements.
-Officials stated that they expect to finalize the new instruction by December 2023.
+However, the instruction does not address contracting for cybersecurity requirements, as called for by the recommendation.
+In March 2024, Navy officials stated that they were developing a new instruction on technology and program protection management, which will include more specific language on cybersecurity contract and validation requirements.
+Officials stated that they expect to finalize the new instruction in early fiscal year 2025.